 At the early stages of your career, regardless of gender, it’s important to understand your own USP (unique selling point) and market a point of differentiation about the value you bring.
 How you are contributing to the broader business is always more important than your gender.

 Do the things that scare you a little, ones that either give you goosebumps or make your heart beat a little faster, because these are signs of getting outside of your comfort zone and offer the opportunities to learn.
 This advice didn’t occur to me early on in my career, being the only female in the room didn’t really register with me then, so it would also be advice to my younger self.

 What else can an organisation do to help foster diversity?

 Fostering diversity comes as a result of lots of different things.
 From an HR perspective, there are processes including recruitment practices, mentoring, learning and development opportunities, networks and rewards that support diversity.
 But most importantly, the organisation’s culture needs to support and value differences in thinking and ensure people will be heard.
 Having clear communication about the desired culture and behaviours sets the benchmark and expectation for what is considered acceptable.
-This mindset of encouraging and appreciating diversity in all parts of the organisation helps a business succeed in the context of a diverse and challenging world.Posted about 3 years ago
+This mindset of encouraging and appreciating diversity in all parts of the organisation helps a business succeed in the context of a diverse and challenging world.Posted almost 4 years ago